Vaelatern/necessary-evil/README.markdown

  * `necessary-evil.core/end-point` — Defines a Ring handler that acts as an XML-RPC end-point.
 See above for examples.
  * `necessary-evil.core/call` — Calls an XML-RPC function at a given end point.
+ * `necessary-evil.core/call*` — Calls an XML-RPC function at a given end point.
+Allows for more control than `necessary-evil.core/call`.
  * `necessary-evil.fault/fault` — Creates a new fault, use this if you need to return an error condition to the caller.
  * `necessary-evil.fault/fault?` — Predicate that tests a value for being a Fault record.
  * `necessary-evil.fault/attempt-all` — A comprehension form to make it easier to work with potentially Fault returning functions.
 For more detail on this macro see my [Error Monads](http://brehaut.net/blog/2011/error_monads#attempt_all) and [Error Monads Revisited ](http://brehaut.net/blog/2011/error_monads_revisited) blog posts.